 Known as "ラブホテル" or rabu hoteru in Japanese, Love Hotels make no attempt to hide their primary purpose: A discreet place for lovers to meet.
 The decoration of Japanese Love Hotels is often flamboyant, featuring bright neon signs, colored (but transparent) windows and awkward, translated names such as "Grace Residence Crystal Castle" or "Virtue House Diamond Palace."

-The majority of guests who stay in Love Hotels in Japan rent them by the hour – I hope I don't have to explain the reason why.
+If that doesn't set your heart on fire, the good news is that love hotels are a proverbial fling more than a marriage.
+The majority of guests who stay in Love Hotels in Japan rent them by the hour – and you don't have to be a Japanophile to see why.
 You can also rent Love Hotels by the hour for the purpose of sleeping (休憩, kyuukei or "stay" in Japanese), but this is typically only an option from 10 p.m. or so, while lovers may use Love Hotel facilities 24 hours per day.

 Where Can You Find Japanese Love Hotels?